jwsmith24/smith_afc_F2025/capstone/docs/documentation.md

 ## Running the Application

-There are two methods of starting Brightforge:

-### Automated Start

-This is the preferred method to bypass all the steps to run the application on your local
-      system.
-- Navigate to the project root and run `./start.sh`.
-- Go to [localhost:5173](http://localhost:5173) with your web browser and start using the application!

-### Manual Start

-Use this method if there are any issues with running the automated script, or if you
-      prefer to explicitly run each command.
 - Navigate to the project root in your file system.
 - Navigate to the capstone_backend directory.
 - Run `docker compose up -d` to start the Postgres docker container in the background.